FACTBOX - Key political risks to watch in Pakistan

 In April, the court found Gilani guilty of contempt for refusing to reopen corruption cases against President Asif Ali Zardari.

+While the latest decision was another blow to the ruling Pakistan People's Party (PPP), it is unlikely to lead to the fall of the unpopular government.

-The intensifying conflict between the court and politicians comes while ties between Islamabad and Washington have been stuck at their lowest in years.
+The decision comes at a time when ties between Islamabad and Washington have been stuck at their lowest in years.

 Relations between the United States and its ally Pakistan deteriorated after a NATO cross-border air attack that killed 24 Pakistani soldiers last November.